-2. Process to be Applied

-- A. The current operational status of the facility will determine the designation process to be applied.
-The four types of operational status are: - (1) New facility a hospital, community clinic and emergency center (CCEC), or other licensed facility that is seeking trauma center designation for the first time or seeking to change to a different level of designation. - (2) Replacement facility an existing trauma center requesting designation at the current level for a new physical location and not retaining trauma center status at the old location. - (3) Existing facility renewal a currently designated trauma center seeking renewal at the same designation level. - (4) Non-designated facility a hospital, CCEC or other licensed facility that receives and is accountable for injured persons, but chooses not to seek trauma center designation. - B. The specific administrative and clinical criteria for each of the Level I-V designations are set forth in Section 303 through Section 307 of this chapter. - C. Applications for designation are public documents.
+- C. A separate designation or nondesignation agreement is required for each distinct physical location where a facility provides trauma care services. - 2.
+Process to be Applied - A. The current operational status of the facility will determine the designation process to be applied.
+The four types of operational statuses are: - (1) Nondesignated facility A hospital, freestanding emergency department (FSED), community clinic providing emergency services, or other licensed facility that receives and is accountable for injured persons but chooses not to seek trauma center designation. - (2) New facility A hospital, FSED, community clinic providing emergency services, or other licensed facility that is seeking trauma center designation for the first time or seeking to change to a different level of designation. - (3) Replacement facility An existing trauma center requesting designation at the current level for a new physical location and not retaining trauma center status at the old location. - (4) Existing facility renewal A currently designated trauma center seeking renewal at the same designation level. - B. The specific administrative and clinical criteria for each of the Level I-V and RPTC designations are set forth in Section 303 through Section 307 and Section 309 of this chapter. - C. Applications for designation are public documents.
 The facility is responsible for identifying any proprietary information.
-Proprietary documents are defined here as those that are protected by copyright, or are used, produced or marketed under exclusive legal right of the facility. - D. At any time, the department may move to revoke, suspend or otherwise limit a facility's designation consistent with the enforcement and disciplinary process contained in Section 302 of this chapter. - 3.
-New Facility - A. Application Procedure - (1) A new facility shall submit a written notice to the department at least 180 days in advance of either the anticipated date of opening or commencement of operation at a higher designation level.
-Facilities moving to a lower level of designation shall provide notice no later than 90 days in advance.
-The notice shall state the level of designation the facility is requesting. - (2) The facility shall complete a trauma designation application for new facilities on the department's form and submit it along with the designation fee before the site visit according to the deadline specified by the department. - (3) After an initial assessment of the application by the department, the facility shall have ten (10) calendar days to respond to written notice of any application deficiency. - (4) If a facility does not correct application deficiencies in a timely manner, the department may delay or cancel the review process.
-The department may also consider the facility's failure to respond in a timely manner as grounds for denial of designation.
+Proprietary documents are defined here as those that are protected by copyright, or are used, produced, or marketed under exclusive legal right of the facility. - D. At any time, the Department may move to revoke, suspend, or otherwise limit a facility's designation consistent with the enforcement and disciplinary process contained in Section 302 of this chapter.